LazaUK/SLM-Phi-3-MLFlow/README.md

 ## Option 2: Custom Python wrapper

 ## Signatures of generated MLFlow models
 1. In the Step 3 of the Option 1 above, we have set the MLFlow's model task to "_llm/v1/chat_".
-This instruction generates an API wrapper, compatible with OpenAI's Chat API.
+Such instruction generates model's API wrapper, compatible with OpenAI's Chat API as shown below.
-2.
 ``` Python
 {
 inputs: